saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 #### `directory`

 __Description__: Defines the folder where artifacts will be downloaded.
-Each suite will has its own subdirectory.
+Each suite will have its own subdirectory.

 __Type__: *string*